qwerty541/firmware-updater/README.md

 ### Systemd process

-And the last preparation step, we need to run our current firmware binary `/home/username/projects/firmware-updater/firmware-storage/firmware-v1` as systemd process.
+At this step we need to run our current firmware binary `/home/username/projects/firmware-updater/firmware-storage/firmware-v1` as systemd process.

 For that you need to create `.service` file from template: